 Why do you need a Google Ads certification study guide?
-Easy, because you need to pass your Google Ads Certification exams!
+Easy: because you need to pass your Google Ads Certification exams!

-Nailing the Google Ads certification exams isn’t easy.
-It demands knowledge and practical experience in every aspect of digital advertising, including best practices for managing and optimizing Google Ads campaigns.
+They demand knowledge and practical experience in every aspect of digital advertising, including best practices for managing and optimizing Google Ads campaigns.

 You’ll need to show that you not only understand how to run your own advertising campaigns but also the underlying causes for their success or failure.

-Let’s get into details!
+Let’s get into the details.